totomz/banana-redis/README.md

 # Usage

-Objects are serialized/deserialized using redi HashSets only.
+Objects are serialized/deserialized using redis HashSets only.

+First of all, extend the abstract class `org.bananarama.crud.redis.RedisAdapter`; the method `protected abstract Jedis getJedis();` must be implemented to provide a valid jedis connection.

 This is a simple class that can be serialized/desderialized using his banana: